tareqimbasher/NetPad/README.md

 * Write, save and run your own scripts
 * Add additional namespaces to your script
+* Reference and use your own assemblies in scripts
+* Add and use NuGet packages in scripts (`Basic Support`)

 You cannot, yet:

-* Dump complex objects to the results console
+* Dump complex objects to the results console (`Coming soon!`)
+* More complete NuGet package support
 * Add database connections
-* Reference NuGet packages or your own assemblies
 * Enjoy code-completion features in the editor

 ## Tech Stack